 In 2018, as part of STARfest, Zach hosted a literary conversation with Patrick deWitt to discuss his Giller-nominated novel, French Exit and the Jacques Audiard-directed film adaption of The Sisters Brothers, which stars John C. Reilly and Joaquin Phoenix.

-Zach has performed in New York City, Tokyo, Banff Centre for Arts and Creativity, as well as on CBC Radio multiple times.
+Zach has performed in New York City, Tokyo, Banff Centre for Arts and Creativity, and across Alberta, as well as on CBC Radio multiple times.
 He has also performed on the CBC Centre Stage at the Edmonton Poetry Festival.
 Zach has been featured three times in New Trail, the University of Alberta's alumni magazine, which reaches 250,000 university-educated readers around the world.
 He has been a shortlisted candidate for the City of Edmonton’s John Poole Award for Promotion of the Arts.
 This year he was a shortlisted candidate for the Government of Alberta’s first Alberta Artist in Residence.
+His artistic work has been supported by the Edmonton Arts Council, Alberta Foundation for the Arts, and Canada Council for the Arts.